Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Dynamic properties of a spiral arm based on traffic jams

-Eq.\,\ref{eqn:td1360} indicates that the spiral arm disappears at about $t=1360+t_{d}=1535$, which is indeed confirmed with the spiral arm almost disappearing in the snapshot at $t=1520$ in Fig.\,\ref{fig:lmf.eps}.
-In Eq.\,\ref{eqn:td}, we may use the average gas speed at radial distance $R$ (for example, the Keplerian speed $\propto \sqrt{1/R}$) instead of the gas speeds $v_{in}$ and $v_{out}$.
-This modification would be useful in observations, since gas velocity (or speed) is difficult to measure \cite{Kuno2}.
+In Eq.\,\ref{eqn:td}, we may use the average gas speed at radial distance $R$ (for example, the Keplerian speed $\propto \sqrt{1/R}$ or the rotation speed \cite{Kuno2}) instead of the gas speeds $v_{in}$ and $v_{out}$.
+This modification would be useful when we apply the approximate formula to observations, since gas velocity (or speed) is difficult to measure \cite{Kuno2}.